-Your forest is a study in contrasts.
-Peering through the overt beauty one finds a story that only reveals itself through studied observation.
-Understanding this mystery leads to a more intimate participation with the forest, and allows you as a forest manager to make better decisions about your desired future conditions.
+Peering past the surface beauty of the forest, one finds a story that only reveals itself through studied observation.
+Regular, rigorous monitoring is a critical component of good forest stewardship and allows you as a forest manager to make better decisions.
+Monitoring the diversity of your forest can…

 - Enhance your understanding of how your forest works

 - Satisfy third-party certification programs such as the Forest Stewardship Council® (FSC®) and emerging ecosystem services markets

 - If applicable, comply with laws

 Forest resources can be inventoried and monitored using various techniques, ranging from simple assessments to more complex statistical sampling of attributes such as snag density, timber volume, and stream-side canopy.
 The kind of forest you have and your management objectives will determine which attributes you measure and how often you monitor them.

 - Conducting a Forest Biodiversity Assessment

 - Post-Harvest Assessment to Forest Stewardship Council® Standards

 - Monitoring for Forest Carbon Under Third Party-Verified Carbon Offset Programs